October 14 marked one full year since the launch of STEP’s Substitute Aide Pool Program (SAPP) and what a year it’s been!

 - Invited to present at the 2025 CAAP Conference in Lancaster

-- Secured startup funding to expand SAPP into Tioga County through the United Way North Central Pennsylvania 2025-2026 Innovation Grant
+- Secured startup funding to expand SAPP into Tioga County through the United Way of North Central Pennsylvania 2025-2026 Innovation Grant

 The success of SAPP proves that community-based innovation works.
 Thank you to the dedicated aides, providers, and partners who made this possible and here’s to another year of growth and impact!